ivadsiuls/tycooncreatorshowcase/README.md

 # Tycoon Creator

-Source code for Tycoon Creator.
-This game was made using the Nevermore Engine libraries.
+Source code for an early version of my game, Tycoon Creator.
+Made with Nevermore Engine.

 ## Tools